Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 **Requirements**

-In the future, I plan to write up a cross-platform solution, but for now this solution has the following requirements:
+In the future, I plan to write up a cross-platform project, but for now this solution has the following requirements:

-- An EC2 instance running Windows 2008, Windows 2008R2, or Windows 2012.
+- A 64-bit EC2 instance running Windows 2008, Windows 2008R2, or Windows 2012.
 - Powershell 3+
 - Amazon .Net SDK
 - An IAM account to run the process